anuj5926/noobcoders/replit.md

 - No database required
 - All dependencies are managed via npm
 - The application uses React Router for client-side routing
+- Website positioned for a NEW startup without past client testimonials